 Their faces are stark contrasts.
 Mike's left eye is swollen shut and purple, his top lip is split, his entire face is red, and there is a huge knot on his forehead.
 Edward on the other hand, is almost totally unscathed.
 The left side of his jaw is swollen and there is dried blood underneath is nose but nothing more than that.

 "I knew it was a bad idea to let these Kirkland kids into our schools."
 Officer Clearwater says disapprovingly, standing in between Edward and Mike as he hones his walkie-talkie.
 "All you kids ever do is start trouble around here."

 "What?!"
-Tanya exclaims, raising her voice as her frustration skyrocekts.
+Tanya exclaims, raising her voice as her frustration skyrockets.
 The officer has offended her.
-The shocked expression she wears warps into an indignant scowl, but her marred features does nothing to diminish her beauty.
+The appalled expression she wears warps into an indignant scowl, but her marred features does nothing to diminish her beauty.
 "We're the ones who were attacked!"

 "That's a lie!"
 Mike counters quite believably, even though he is lying through his teeth.
-"They gang-banged us."
+"They tried to jump us."